 All assets transferred for less than fair market value (FMV) were returned to the client or the client’s spouse

 Once a penalty is established, all assets must be returned in order to reconsider the penalty.
 This includes multiple assets transferred to one person, or multiple assets transferred to multiple people.
-If all assets are not returned, the penalty is remains using all uncompensated value, including assets that were originally transferred but returned.
+If all assets are not returned, the penalty remains using all uncompensated value, including assets that were originally transferred but returned.

 Likewise, if an application is made after some assets are returned a penalty is calculated for the “net” uncompensated value, based on the total assets transferred less any assets returned (or compensation received).

 Example: Not all assets returned before penalty established: Harry enters a nursing home in September.
 In October Harry transfers $50,000 to his son.
 Later in October, the son gets legal advice from attorney to transfer what is left back to Harry.
 In November Harry’s son gives back $40,000.
 Harry uses $20,000 to pay off his current bills, he spends $6000 on a burial plan, and has enough left to pay privately until January.
-In February he is at $2,000 in resources and applies for Medicaid.
+In February he has $2,000 in resources and applies for Medicaid.
 The uncompensated transfer is $10,000 (original $50,000 less the $40,000 returned to the client to pay off his own bills equals $10,000).

 Example: Not all assets returned after penalty established: Paul enters a nursing home in September.
 In October he transfers $50,000 to his son.
 In November Paul has $2,000 in his bank account and applies for Medicaid.
 The penalty is established based on the $50,000 transfer.
 A denial letter is sent in November.
 In December, Paul wants his period of ineligibility adjusted because the son decided to give $12,000 back.
 In this scenario, we will not adjust the penalty because the penalty period was already established.
 In order for the penalty not to apply, all the assets must be transferred back to Paul.